haukex/sleep_until/README.md

 sleep\_until
 ============

-This module provides a function to sleep until a specific time using `clock_nanosleep(2)`.
-It (currently) does not work on Windows.

-The `sleep_until()` function takes a seconds value as an argument and delays execution until the specified time of the `CLOCK_REALTIME` clock.
+This module provides a function `sleep_until(seconds)`, which is like `time.sleep()`, but it sleeps until the specified time of the system clock as returned by `time.time()`.
+This can be used, for example, to schedule events at a specific timestamp obtained from `datetime.datetime.timestamp()`.

+It is implemented using `clock_nanosleep(2)` on POSIX systems and `SetWaitableTimerEx` on Windows.

+See the notes in `time.sleep()` on the behavior when interrupted and on accuracy.
+Additionally, because this function uses the system clock as a reference (`CLOCK_REALTIME` on Unix), this means the reference clock is adjustable and may jump backwards.

-Here is how you might implement a loop that executes at a fixed interval:
+Here is how one might implement a loop that executes at a fixed interval:

 ```python
 from time import time